Superadditivity of Zero-Error Capacity in Noisy Classical and Perfect Quantum Channel Pairs

 \textit{Framework.-} A discrete memoryless classical channel $N$ is specified by a finite input alphabet $\mathcal{X}$, a finite output alphabet $\mathcal{Y}$, and a collection of conditional probabilities $P(y|x)$, where $\sum_{y \in \mathcal{Y}} P(y|x) = 1$ for all $x \in \mathcal{X}$, and $y \in \mathcal{Y}$.
 For a fixed input symbol $x \in \mathcal{X}$, only a subset of output symbols can occur with nonzero probability \cite{Shannon1948}.
 We denote this support of input by $\Gamma(x) := \{ y \in \mathcal{Y} \mid P(y|x) > 0 \}$, Operationally, $\Gamma(x)$ represents all outputs that the receiver may observe when $x$ is transmitted in a single use of the channel.

-Two distinct input symbols $x,x' \in \mathcal{X}$ are said to be \emph{confusable} in single channel use if their supports in $\mathcal{Y}$ overlap, that is, if $\Gamma(x) \cap \Gamma(x') \neq \varnothing$ \cite{Shannon1956}.
+Two distinct input symbols $x,x' \in \mathcal{X}$ are said to be \emph{confusable} in the single use of the channel if their supports in $\mathcal{Y}$ overlap, that is, if $\Gamma(x) \cap \Gamma(x') \neq \varnothing$ \cite{Shannon1956}.
 In this case, there exists at least one output that could have arisen from either input, and therefore the receiver cannot infer with certainty which input was sent.
 Conversely, two input symbols are perfectly distinguishable in a single channel use if their supports are disjoint.